The Effects of Space on Coatings & Optical Materials | CMN & More November 2021 Vol 31 Issue 4

 Radiation-Induced Damage

 Radiation induced damage (RID) mechanisms involve ionization, and atomic displacement and defect generation, any of which create absorption.
 Ionizing radiation includes protons and ions whether trapped or transient from solar flare activity.
 In the Figure 2 illustration below, the high- and low-energy particulates are separated by their approximate penetration energies.
 As the energetic particle is stopped, its energy is dissipated in the film, causing damage.
 UV photons typically penetrate thin film coatings without causing damage unless absorption is present.
 Coating materials are chosen that are transparent to as short a UV wavelength as practical for their intended application.
-Materials used into UV wavelengths include transparent metal oxide compounds which are the high-index component of multi-layer coatings in particular, tantalum oxide (Ta2O5), hafnium oxide (HfO2), zirconium oxide (ZrO2), yttrium oxide (Y2O3), and aluminum oxide (Al2O3).
+Materials used in UV wavelengths include transparent metal oxide compounds which are the high-index component of multi-layer coatings, tantalum oxide (Ta2O5), hafnium oxide (HfO2), zirconium oxide (ZrO2), yttrium oxide (Y2O3), and aluminum oxide (Al2O3).
 These compounds are paired with silicon dioxide (SiO2).
 The short wavelength limit for oxide compounds at which their extinction coefficients, k, are <~0.001 is ~220 nm.

 Low energy protons can cause atomic displacement and ionizing damage, such as color center creation, if the energy is dissipated within the depth of the coating or material.
 Bandpass filters can consist of multi-layers with total thickness exceeding 10 µm.
-Figure 2 illustrates that the damage sites of LEO protons of energy <~ 50 keV can occur in coatings of this or smaller thickness because the penetration depth for the metal oxide layer composition is < ~10 µm.
+Figure 2 illustrates the damage sites of LEO protons of energy <~ 50 keV can occur in coatings of this or smaller thickness because the penetration depth for the metal oxide layer composition is < ~10 µm.
 Higher energies penetrate the coating without damage.
 The penetration depth for 100 keV monoenergetic protons in a 2 µm-thick high reflector for 1064 nm is calculated to be ~1.7 µm.
 Therefore, radiation damage is expected for this high reflector ( HR) in space [2].
 Higher energies pass through without depositing energy, and no damage occurs in the optical coating.
 Damage centers for high energy radiation can be generated in the substrate if the substrate material is not resistant to that radiation, and darkening can occur with accumulated dose [8, 9].

 Figure 2.
 The primary damage sources in the space environment and their sites of influence in optical materials.